einverne/dockerfile/README.md

     bash install_docker_compose.sh

+I personally use my [dotfiles](https://github.com/einverne/dotfiles) to automatically install the docker-compose.

 If there are any environment variables in the docker-compose.yml file, you should create a `.env` under the same folder to setup necessary variables.